BriarSMC/Shoot-My-Challengers/wiki/GameImplementationDocument.md

 Chests are RigidBody2D objects.
 Because of this, we cannot detect when its collider has been hit by the Hero's primary weapon.
 So, the Hero's primary weapon detects if it hit a chest.
 If it does, then it calls the chest's open method.

+# Sound Effects (SFX)

+We manage the game's sound effects in module `res://autoload/sfx_handler.tscn`.
+SMC auto-loads this module at the start of the game.
+We define and pre-load all the game's sound effects in the module.
+Since it's auto-loads during the splash screen sequence, the player should not see any delay in the game.

+## Pre-loading the Audio Files

+The first section of the module defines a `const` for each of the pre-loaded audio files.
+The constants names follow the format `audioIDENTIFIER`, where IDENTIFIER is a name matching the `enum` statement following this section.

+The second section defines some convenient constants used to define the sfx dictionary.

+Next is the `enum` defining SFX.
+Each of the identifiers here match identifiers from the first section.
+The only exception is the NULL identifier.
+This is a special identifier in case no sound should be played.

+Next is the sfx dictionary.
+Each sound effect has a corresponding entry in the dictionary.
+The key is the one of the SFX `enum` identifiers.
+Each entry is an array describing the sound effect.
+* [0] is the AudioStream defined by the constants in the first section.
+* [1] is a pitch modulation range for the AudioStreamPlayer.
+* [2] is the volume_db value for the AudioStreamPlayer.
+* [3] is a switch controlling looping. true=loop, false=one-shot

+## Methods

+### `play_sfx(sfxKey)`

+This method plays one of the audio file defined in the sfx dictioanry matching the key `sfxKey`.
+This method calls `play_sound()` to play the audio file with the assigned properties.

+### `play_sound(sound, pitchRange, volumnDb, loopSw)`

+This method plays any audio file specified by the `AudioStream sound`. pitchRange is a 2-element array specifying how to alter the pitch of the sound.
+The method sets the player's pitch to `randf_range(pitchRange[0], pitchRange[1])`.
+An array of [1.0, 1.0] causes the player to not alter the pitch. `volumeDb` is a float defining the volume for the AudioStream. `loopSw` controls whether `play_sound()` automatically delete the player once the audio has finished playing, or restart it.
+If `loopSw` is `true`, then some other code in SMC is responsible for stopping and deleting the player.

+### `remove(player)`

+This method stops and deletes the `AudioStreamPlayer` specified in `player`.

+### `killAll()`

+This stops and deletes all the AudioStreamPlayer nodes that are children of the SFX node in the current level.